 Stay Ahead of Leaks with Corrosion Monitoring

-is specifically designed to monitor metal loss in fire sprinkler systems and is the first true in-situ corrosion monitoring device that effectively addresses NFPA 13 corrosion monitoring requirements.
+The ECS In-Line Corrosion Detector is specifically designed to monitor metal loss in fire sprinkler systems and is the first true in-situ corrosion monitoring device that effectively addresses NFPA 13 corrosion monitoring requirements.
 The device matches the same pipe size, schedule, and material used in the system being monitored and provides active monitoring with an FM Approved, UL listed pressure switch.

 It is difficult to determine when fire sprinkler systems are actively corroding over short periods of time because pipe failures are the result of cumulative corrosion over several years.
-An effective corrosion monitoring device not only provides early warning detection, but also delivers direct feedback to building owners and operators regarding the effectiveness of their corrosion control program.
+An effective corrosion monitoring device not only provides early warning detection but also delivers direct feedback to building owners and operators regarding the effectiveness of their corrosion control program.